dfarrell07/ansible-opendaylight/README.markdown

 OpenDaylight normally installs a default set of Karaf features at boot.
 They are recommended, so the ODL Puppet mod defaults to installing them.
 This can be customized by overriding the `default_features` param.
 You shouldn't normally need to do so.

+### REST API Port

+To change the port on which OpenDaylight's northbound listens for REST API calls, use the `odl_rest_port` param.
+This was added because OpenStack's Swift project uses a conflicting port.

 ## Dependencies

 The OpenDaylight Ansible role doesn't depend on any other Ansible roles.